-CONDUCT OF DARE ASSESSMENT: It is advised that the National Meteorological and Hydrological Service (NMHS) conduct its own DARE assessment on regular basis, as this would help the NMHS to get a comprehensive and updated knowledge of the data availability, gaps and needs.
+It is advised that the National Meteorological and Hydrological Service (NMHS) conduct its own DARE assessment on regular basis, as this would help the NMHS to get a comprehensive and updated knowledge of the data availability, gaps and needs.
 It provides an opportunity to build skill in handling DARE projects but also to improve the documentation and the management of the archives as part of Quality Management.
 However some NMHSs, due to the lack of personnel or skill, they may prefer to hire an expert or a company to do this work.
+In this case, the VCP request can include this option in the project proposal as first step.
 Nevertheless a climatologist from the NMHS should take part of the project team to ensure DARE ownership and sustainability after the projects ends.